douEXYZT/DummyLoopExe/README.md

 # DummyExe
-A Windows executable which automatically closes after it has been launched.
+A Windows executable which does not close after it has been launched.
-Usefull to stop other processes from calling unwanted exe's.
+Requested by a friend.

 ## What does it do?
-The program literally closes after it has been launched, doing nothing.
+Launches, creates an infinite loop.
+Can be quit via task manager.

-It can be used to replace an .exe file with a dummy .exe file.
+That's it.